MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Remove-MgGroupTeamScheduleTimeOffReason.md

 This method doesn't remove the specified timeOffReason instance. timeOffItem instances that have been assigned this reason remain assigned to this reason.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Remove-MgBetaGroupTeamScheduleTimeOffReason](/powershell/module/Microsoft.Graph.Beta.Teams/Remove-MgBetaGroupTeamScheduleTimeOffReason?view=graph-powershell-beta)

 ## SYNTAX

 ### Delete (Default)